Who was Alfie Evans and what was the row over his treatment?

 What did the judges rule?

-Mr Justice Hayden said doctors could stop providing life support for Alfie against his parents' wishes, saying the child required "peace, quiet and privacy".
+On 20 February, Mr Justice Hayden said doctors could stop providing life support for Alfie against his parents' wishes, saying the child required "peace, quiet and privacy".

 Mr Evans said he believed his son was still responsive, telling reporters outside court Alfie was "improving".